Billy Dodds: Dundee United

 Dodds enjoyed something of a rebirth when Aberdeen offered him and cash for Winters.
-Restored to playing as a striker, Dodds' full debut for United saw a hat-trick against former club St Johnstone, earning him instant hero status.
+Restored to playing as a striker, Dodds' full debut for United saw a hat-trick against former club St Johnstone.
 During his time at Tannadice, he scored 25 goals in 45 league appearances.

 Rangers

 In December 1999, less than fifteen months after joining United, 30-year-old Dodds was signed for Rangers (the club he supported in childhood) by manager Dick Advocaat for £1.3m, following injuries to forwards Michael Mols and Jonatan Johansson.
 Dodds proved an instant success at Ibrox, scoring goals domestically and in European competition.
 Dodds was part of the squad that won a League and Scottish Cup double in 2000, and a cup double in 2002.
 He has described his time with Rangers as "the pinnacle of my career".
-First team opportunities dried up later in his stay, leading to his departure in January 2003.
+First-team opportunities dried up later in his stay, leading to his departure in January 2003.

 Final playing spell

 With few first team opportunities under new Rangers manager Alex McLeish, Dodds returned to Dundee United in January 2003 as he was swapped for Steven Thompson.
 On Dodds' second debut for United, he scored the first equaliser in a 2–2 draw at home to Kilmarnock.

 During 2005, Dodds signed a new contract at Dundee United that would see him work with manager Gordon Chisholm as both player and first team coach.
 Now playing more in midfield or as a sweeper as his pace began to slow, Dodds helped United avoid relegation that year.
 When Chisholm was sacked as manager in January 2006, Dodds took over as caretaker manager for one match, a 2–1 win against Falkirk in the Premier League.
 When Craig Brewster took over as manager the following week, Dodds left the club.
-He then signed for Second Division club Partick Thistle as a player later that month, but left after making only three appearances.
+He then signed for Second Division club Partick Thistle as a player later that month, but left after making three appearances.